sebastian-software/node-hash-comparison/readme.md

 ## Summary

-- Small files/content: [XXHash WASM](https://github.com/jungomi/xxhash-wasm) is the winner
+- Small files/content (< 64k): [XXHash WASM](https://github.com/jungomi/xxhash-wasm) is the winner
-- Big files/content: [Farmhash Native 64](https://github.com/lovell/farmhash) is the winner
+- Bigger files/content (> 64k): [Farmhash Native 64](https://github.com/lovell/farmhash) is the winner

-What's nice is that XXHash WASM is so fast in most cases that going natively is only beneficial for quite large files.
-For most common hashing needs XXHash WASM looks like a easy to use and high performance cross-platform solution.
+What's nice is that XXHash WASM is so fast in most cases that going natively is only beneficial for larger files.
+For most common hashing needs (in front-end at least) XXHash WASM looks like a easy to use and high performance cross-platform solution.